emberjs/rfcs/text/0000-discord.md

 - muting a channel
 - muting a category

-Because our goal is transparency, all channels will be visible.
-A lock icon will display if the user does not have the role necessary to join that channel.
-(FWIW, the alternative is to not display locked channels at all, which we felt would be less ideal- better to know that there are channels where private conversations are necessary and see what they are.)
+Because our goal is transparency, all of the channels that exist will be visible in the channel list.
+A lock icon will display if the user does not have the role necessary to join that channel. (_FWIW, the alternative is to not display locked channels at all, which we felt would be less ideal- it is better to know that there are channels where private conversations are necessary and see what they are._)

 The following proposed initial category and channel list was chosen based on the current channel needs and evaluation of the channels with the most members on Slack. _Additional channels may be requested in the Admin/community-feedback channel._